Appalachian State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 27, 2021

 Appalachian State Stats and Trends

-- Appalachian State is 5-1 against the spread and 6-0 overall this season when the team scores more than 31.8 points.
+- Appalachian State is 5-1 against the spread and 6-0 overall this season when the team notches more than 31.8 points.

-- The Mountaineers average 450 yards per game, only 5.5 fewer than the 455.5 the Eagles allow per matchup.
+- The Mountaineers collect 450 yards per game, only 5.5 fewer than the 455.5 the Eagles allow per outing.

-- When Appalachian State churns out over 455.5 yards, the team is 5-2 against the spread and 7-0 overall.
+- In games that Appalachian State totals more than 455.5 yards, the team is 5-2 against the spread and 7-0 overall.

-- The Mountaineers have turned the ball over 19 times this season, 11 more turnovers than the Eagles have forced (8).
+- The Mountaineers have turned the ball over 11 more times (19 total) than the Eagles have forced a turnover (8) this season.

 - Find the latest spread and moneyline odds for Appalachian State at SISportsbook.